mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## April 2023 {#apr-2023}

 * All new features and improvements coming with [!DNL Journey Optimizer] April '23 release have been detailed in the documentation.
 [Read more](release-notes.md)
+* A note has been added to specify that built-in actions cannot be removed.
+[Read more](../start/guardrails.md#custom-actions-g)
+* Information has been added on serviceEvents as well as a query example to check the details of a serviceEvent.
+[Read more](../reports/query-examples.md#common-queries)
+* A note has been added to specify that you cannot perform queries on time series.
+[Read more](../building-journeys/condition-activity.md)
 * Adobe Experience Manager Assets Essentials and Adobe Stock have been added to the multi-solution integration page.
 [Read more](../start/ajo-integrations.md)
 * The warning on multi-level email subdomains not being allowed has been removed as they are now supported.
 [Read more](../configuration/delegate-subdomain.md)
 * A note has been added to specify that, if changes are made to an offer decision which is being used in a journey's message, you need to unpublish the journey and republish it.
 [Read more](../building-journeys/publishing-the-journey.md)